IArchi/py-photobooth-simple/readme.md

 sudo sh -c "echo '' >> /boot/firmware/config.txt"
 ```

 ### Install Raspberry Camera Module V3 (Only if you plan to use one.
-Hightly suggested)
+Highly suggested)

 ```
 # Allocate more memory